ParmEd/ParmEd/doc/gromacs.rst

 The :mod:`parmed.gromacs` package
 ==================================

-The :mod:`gromacs` package contains classes that can parse the Gromacs topology and coordinate files.
-Like `grompp`, ParmEd pre-processes the the topology file, automatically finding and parsing the include topology files (ITP) referenced by your topology file.
+The :mod:`gromacs <parmed.gromacs>` package contains classes that can parse the Gromacs topology and coordinate files.
+Like `grompp`, ParmEd pre-processes the topology file, automatically finding and parsing the include topology files (ITP) referenced by your topology file.
 It also recognizes ``#define`` tokens, which can be used in ParmEd the same way you can with Gromacs.

 Note, like with the standard C and Gromacs preprocessors, include files will *first* be looked for in the directory in which the processed file resides.
 If